 A prospective student can choose to spend a morning or afternoon on campus and “shadow” one of our Student Ambassadors.
 They will typically attend 3-4 classes, have lunch with our students, and meet with HRA faculty.
 This experience can be separate from, or in conjunction with the Admission Assessment.

-Students in grades 5-12 will attend daily 6 blocks out of a 7 block rotating schedule.
-The 7th block that rotates out will be the first class the students attend the following morning.
+Students in grades 5-12 will attend daily 4 blocks out of a 7 block rotating schedule.
 Students in grades PK-4 have a primary teacher and classroom and attend what are called “resource classes.”
-Depending on the rotation students will attend 2 resources per day from the following array of offerings: Spanish, Technology, Science Enrichment, Art, Music, Physical Education and Library.
+Depending on the rotation, students will attend 2 resources per day from the following array of offerings: Spanish, Technology, Science Enrichment, Art, Music, Physical Education and Library.

 HRA draws students from all areas of the Peninsula and also from “across the water(s).”
 The Newport News, Hampton, Poquoson, Gloucester, Williamsburg, Yorktown, Smithfield, Suffolk, Chesapeake and Norfolk areas are all well represented in our student body.
 Additionally, HRA is ethnically diverse with an international and domestic non-Caucasian student representation of 30 percent.